bumpylumps/tarot-bumps/README.md

 ## Lessons Learned:

-So far I've used this project to learn how to get servers hosted online with Heroku.
-I also learned how servers communicate with client side pages and how to customize API requests.Tarot Bumps has also taught me how to populate servers!
+So far I've used this project to learn how to get apps hosted online with Heroku, CRUD basics, building databases and pulling info from them.
+I also learned how servers communicate with client side pages and how to customize API requests.Tarot Bumps has also taught me how to implement EJS and pull data from MongoDB clusters!
 It's made me feel extremely powerful.

 ## Examples:
-I will provide examples once the site is built out a bit more.
+Pages are now dynamic and implement EJS templates and Express.
+They are also being served through a server.